ericgage/current-site-search/README.md

    ```bash
    npm run dev
    ```
-5. Open Raycast and find the extension under "Development"
+5. Access the extension in Raycast:
+   - Press `⌘+Space` to open Raycast
+   - Type `Search Current Site` and you should see your extension appear

 ### Building for Production
 To build the extension for production: